pajikos/ssc/README.md

 ```
 ### Installation ImageMagick

-For using comparator capabilities, you need to install ImageMagick into your operation system.
-You can download installation file from the official project page [ImageMagick Binary Releases](http://www.imagemagick.org/script/binary-releases.php).
+For using comparator capabilities, you need to install ImageMagick into your operating system.
+You can download the installation file from the official project page [ImageMagick Binary Releases](http://www.imagemagick.org/script/binary-releases.php).
 It is available for Unix, Mac OS X, iOS, Windows.

-### Adding PATH into your system enviroment
+### Adding PATH into your system environment
-The library need to know, how to run ImageMagick, so you need to set enviroment variable with name IM4JAVA_TOOLPATH with value as path to your ImageMagick installation folder, for example C:\Program Files\ImageMagick-6.8.0-Q16.
+The library needs to know, how to run ImageMagick, so you need to set the environment variable with name IM4JAVA_TOOLPATH with value as the path to your ImageMagick installation folder, for example, C:\Program Files\ImageMagick-6.8.0-Q16.

 If you can not set this variable, you can set the path in source code:
 ```